diana-hep/oamap/README.rst

     ...             out.append(star)
     ...     return out
     ...
+    # On a small dataset like this, the lag is mostly loading compilers and compiling, not running.
     >>> extremes = period_ratio(stars)
+    # Now that we've filtered with compiled code, we can examine the outliers in slow Python.
     >>> extremes
     [<Record at index 284>, <Record at index 466>, <Record at index 469>, <Record at index 472>,
      <Record at index 484>, <Record at index 502>, <Record at index 510>, <Record at index 559>,